 After marrying in 1964, Linda and Peter worked for two years to save enough money to allow Peter to attend university.
 He graduated from the UBC Faculty of Law in 1973, following the completion of his BA in 1970.

 Linda graduated from the UBC Faculty of Law in 1986 at the age of 41.
 During her time at law school, she became involved with the UBC Law Review, which she describes as her “place of refuge” during her studies.
-Following graduation, Linda articled at the firm Ray Connell under the supervision of Walley Lightbody, QC and worked briefly for Legal Aid before moving into criminal defence work, which she did for ten years before retiring from practice.
+Following graduation, Linda articled at the firm Ray Connell under the supervision of Walley Lightbody, QC and volunteered at Legal Aid before moving into criminal defence work, which she did for ten years before retiring from practice.

-Peter spent most of his law career as a Provincial Crown Prosecutor in Calgary and Victoria before the couple returned to Vancouver, where Peter worked for the Department of Justice.
-He left the Department and started his own practice as a criminal defence lawyer, work he continued until his passing.
+Peter spent most of his law career as a Provincial Crown Prosecutor in Calgary and Victoria before the couple returned to Vancouver, where Peter worked for the Department of Justice as a Federal Prosecutor.
+He left the Department and started his own practice as a general law practice, including criminal defence, work he continued until his passing.

 “Peter worked hard to get new clients and he did anything that crossed his desk,” Linda recalled.
 “For some reason he kept getting files that other lawyers wouldn’t touch or gave up on.”
 Linda notes that Peter was successful with those challenging files more often than not and that he worked diligently for all of his clients—and consistently undercharged them.
 “I will always be proud of Peter in that he often went beyond what a lawyer would normally do,” she added.